-These accumulated other comprehensive components are included in the computation of net periodic benefit costs within cost of sales and selling, general, and administrative expenses on the Condensed Consolidated Statement of Operations.
+These accumulated other comprehensive components are included in the computation of net periodic benefit costs within cost of sales and selling,

 These accumulated other comprehensive components are included in our derivative and hedging activities.
 See Note 11, "Derivatives and Hedging Activities," of the Notes to Consolidated Financial Statements for additional details.